KelvinShadewing/KyrodianLegends/README.md

 #### Filenames and Paths

-The game will refernce all paths from the directory it was launched in, unless the path is global (eg. beginning with `/` or `C:\\`).
+The game will reference all paths from the directory it was launched in, unless the path is global (eg. beginning with `/` or `C:\\`).
 If, for instance, a mod uses sprites, and those sprites are in their own folder under the mod folder, you would use something like `"mod/sprites/filename.png"` to load it, even if the file calling it is already in the mod folder.

 #### Patching